aoijs/aoi.canvas/README.md

 });
 ```

-## Credits

-- lordex (uwu)
-- akaruiteam (aoi.js)

-These are the contributors who have contributed to the Aoi Canvas project.

 ---

 Remember to follow the setup steps mentioned above to start using Aoi Canvas in your aoi.js Bot.

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to dm me in discord (devlordduck2) if you have any questions or need further assistance.

 Enjoy coding with Aoi Canvas!